BeaOrdonez/Data-Processing-Final-Project/README.md

  recipe depends on the categorie it has.
 Firstly we keep the 10 most common categories among all recipies, using functions like 'value_counts()' and 'explode()' which help us isolate the categories.
 Then we look for the ratings of each of them and we plot a figure that represents the average ratings per category.
  A part from analysing 'categories', we implemented a correlation relationship between numerical elements such as fat and calories with the target rating.
 We computed a correlation matrix where a positive correlation closer to 1 between 2 variables means that the 2 vaariables have a proportional relation, if one increases, the other one increases as well.
  Correlation close to 0 means that there is no linear relation.
 And negative correlation means that the variables are inversely related.
 The matrix can be seen in the following picture
  ![image](https://github.com/user-attachments/assets/70e7ed09-cbdd-4200-be20-815723f3652c)

-2. Implementation of a pipeline for text processing
+2. IMPLEMENTATION OF A PIPELINE FOR TEXT PROCESSING

      In this section we first import the NLTK library, which is a powerful toolkit for working with text data in Python.
 We import the re module, used for pattern matching and text cleaning.
   We use preprocessing functions in order to improve the quality of textual data by: eliminating elements that do not add value, unifying the format of the text and reducing the complexity of the vocabulary, in order to prepare the text for models to process it more efficiently and accurately.

    2.1.
 Preprocess "Desc" column